mbaytas/MAVA337Labs/Lab2_Java_ConditionsInteractions/README.md

 - Create a *New Class* called `Car`.
 - Copy the code inside your `Car` class from the previous lab, and paste it into the new `Car` class.

-If you don't have this code from the previous lab, follow the instructions below.
-If you have your it, skip this batch of instructions.

-- Declare four **instance variables** (a.k.a. member variables) inside your `Car` class - a `String` called `ownerName`, an `int` called ownerId, a `String` called `licencePlate`, and a `boolean` called isFeePaid.
-- Write four **setter methods** (a.k.a. mutator methods) for your instance variables.
-These setters should each take one parameter called `newOwnerName`, `newOwnerId`, `newLicencePlate`, and `newIsFeePaid`; and assign the values of their parameter to the appropriate instance variable.
-- Write a **constructor** that takes parameters called `initOwnerName`, `initOwnerId`, `initLicencePlate`, and `initIsFeePaid`; and assigns the values of these parameters to the appropriate instance variables.

-Notice that there is a file called "Car.java" in this repo, which has "correct" code that does what your `Car` class should presently be doing.
+If you don't have this code from the previous lab, please refer to steps 1-8 in the instructions for the previous lab.
+Notice that there is also a file called "Car.java" in this repo, which has "correct" code that does what your `Car` class should presently be doing.
 Compare your `Car` class with the code in this file.

 Finally, remember last week's "debugging" task, where we had to deal with keeping track of a car's weight.
 For this lab, we also need to deal with the same information, but things will be a bit simpler: